Home > Stories

 The Ten States Facing the Most Hunger

 Mom Brianna lives in one of the top ten hungriest states.
-Her family of six has struggled with the rising price of food.
+Her family has struggled with the rising price of food.

 “We run out of food really fast,” she said.
 “It can be overwhelming and stressful sometimes, especially when they’re out of school for multiple days.”